• Skip to main content

 Transfer the baked scones to a wire rack to cool.
 After the scones have cooled, drizzle on the glaze.

-Glaze
+Spiced Glaze Directions

-In a small mixing bowl add the powdered sugar, milk, cinnamon, and a pinch of each nutmeg, ginger, and cloves.
+In a small mixing bowl, add the powdered sugar, milk, cinnamon, and a pinch of each nutmeg, ginger, and cloves.

-With an electric mixer combine the ingredients together to make the glaze.
+With an electric mixer, combine the ingredients together to make the glaze.

 Drizzle the glaze over the scones.